 1. Forearm Planks

-To get into the proper plank position, get on your hands and knees.
+To get into the proper starting plank position, get on your hands and knees.
 Then, you will lay your elbows and forearms flat on the ground.
 Put your elbows directly under your shoulders for support.
 After that, push up on your toes like you are doing a pushup.

 If you are unable to do traditional pushups, then you can modify them by getting on your knees.
 This can be highly beneficial as long as you do as many as it takes to reach exhaustion.

 To do a proper squat, you need to stand with your feet shoulder-width apart.
 Point your toes straight out in front of you.
 Keep your chest lifted and squat down until your thighs are parallel to the floor.
-You can put a chair underneath of you to help you know how far down to squat.
+You can put a chair underneath you to help you know how far down to squat.
 Just squat down until you can feel the seat of the chair.

 It is important to look in the mirror while doing squats to make sure your back is straight and you aren’t slouching over.

-A burpee is a combination of a pushup and squat.
+A burpee is a combination of a pushup and a squat.
 You’ll start in a squat position with your back straight and knees bent.
 Place your hands on the floor in between your feet in front of you and kick your feet back so that you’re toes hit the ground in a pushup position.
 Do one pushup and then jump back up and reach your arms over your head.